chauxvive/100-days-of-code/log.md

 #

 ### Day 33: Wednesday June 20th

+**Today's worth (11-12)**
+ * finished OOP section of Javascript FCC
+ * started Functional Programming
+ * Chrome is accepting Github links again.
+I'll take it.

+ **June 16th worth**
+ **June 17th worth**

-* Still trucking.
+**Thoughts:** Still trucking.
 At work early today, only June 16th and 17th left to catch up!
-**Today's worth (11-11:30)**
- * finished OOP section of Javascript FCC

-**Thoughts:** Much more sympathetic to FCC and Quincy Larsen's great work.
+I'm not giving myself "day" credit for these, to keep my counting simple, but it makes me feel more honest.
+Much more sympathetic to FCC and Quincy Larsen's great work.
 Impressed about the Microsoft Strike.
 I am a strong believer in the inherent need of ethical consideration in coding, so it's good to see developers taking interest in how their talents are used.
 I really want to code for Good in the future.
+Also, understanding tests and test-making processes has definitely changed my fundamental approach to these JS challenges, pushing me to more behavior-driven design (BDD).
+I should take a break and do more open-form projects soon- maybe dividing my days in half or doing every other day.
+I suspect that starting the day with solve-the-problem hand-holding will prime my mind to the second half, more open form work, which will push my applications and make sure I have work I can show and be proud of.
+I've always been self-driven, but becoming mostly my own boss has taught me an incredible amount about structure, discipline, and motivation.
+Having the whole day to do whatever you want is both a blessing and a curse.
+Discipline, discipline, discipline!

 ### Day 32: Tuesday Juneteeth